ibm-cloud-docs/sell/service-support.md

 {: #saas-support-response}

 Describe your support response process so users can understand what to expect when they contact your support team.

+Do not use personal emails or other personal identifying information for methods of contact.
+{: important}

 1. In the **Support contact and response details** field, describe what users can expect when they contact your support team, for example: